qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 Let's start with primitive data type in C

 ### Primitive Data Types in C
-> one builds large programs fro m a small set of basic constructs.
+> one builds large programs from a small set of basic constructs.
 Variables store values.
-Simple expressions are com bine d into larger ones with operations like addition and subtraction.
+Simple expressions are combined into larger ones with operations like addition and subtraction.
 Basic types are collected int o aggregates like arrays and structs.
-Expressions are used in statements whose execution order is deter mined by control-flow statements like if and for.
+Expressions are used in statements whose execution order is determined by control-flow statements like if and for.
 Statements are grouped into functions for isolation and reuse.
-Functions are gathered int o source files and packages
+Functions are gathered int o source files and packages.

 > Variables are sometimes described as addressable values